-About The Vineyard: As you finish our Prague Castle walking tour on your way back down to the Little Quarter, make sure to check out the wonderful Royal vineyard.
-In the early 900s, Duke Wenceslas I formed the start of the Royal vineyard on the Southeastern slope of Prague Castle.
-As the grandson of Bořivoj I, the first Duke of Bohemia, Wenceslaus I made is impression on the castle grounds and the entire country.
-Duke Wenceslas I was beloved as “The Good King” who fought for the establishment of Czech kingdomhood (happened in 1085), acceptance of Christianity in Prague, and since his murder by his own brother in 935 has been the Patron Saint of all Czech lands.
-Knowing his association with the vineyard is very important as you take in its beauty.
+As the grandson of the first Duke of Bohemia (Bořivoj I), Wenceslaus made his impression on grounds of Prague Castle and the entire country.
+Duke Wenceslas I was beloved as “The Good King” who fought for the establishment of the Kingdom of Bohemia (Imperial State in 1002, Kingdom in 1198), pushed for acceptance of Christianity in Prague, and became the Patron Saint of all Czech lands after his own brother murdered him in 935.
+Knowing Wenceslaus’ association with the vineyard is very important as you take in its beauty.

 20. Wallenstein Garden (Valdštejn):

 About Wallenstein Gardens: Military commander Albrecht von Wallenstein got super rich and bought 23 homes plus some gardens to build his sprawling palace from 1624-1630.
-Viewed as a threat by Emperor Ferdinand II, Wallenstein was killed just year later, but his family retained ownership of the palace.
-The main hall has a cool fresco of the Roman god of war Mars, but it is the statue lined garden that we love the most. the 100 foot tall loggia called Sala Terrena has some cool paintings and the neighboring grotto wall is lined with artifical stalactites. pond has a Hercules statue
+Viewed as a threat by Emperor Ferdinand II, Wallenstein was killed just a year later, but his family retained ownership of the palace.
+The main hall has a cool fresco of the Roman god of war Mars, but it is the statue-lined garden that we love the most.
+While the rows of sculptures are cool, the best statue is the one of Hercules in the central pond.
+The 100-foot-tall loggia called Sala Terrena has some cool paintings and the neighboring grotto wall is lined with artificial stalactites.

 21. Pissing Fountain: